willadomm/Scoundrel/README.md

 - You must choose cards **one at a time** until only one remains
 - The last card in each room is placed back on top of the deck for the next room
 - You can **skip one room** per game (but not consecutive rooms)
+- The deck does not contain any red face cards

 ### Card Effects